KonstantinSeurer/Strict/language.md

 ##### Fields

 A class member that can store data.
-A field can be declared `INLINE` which would mean, that it is an interface to access the class through getters and setters without storing any data.
+A field can be declared `INLINE` which would mean, that it is an interface to access thcapacity e class through getters and setters without storing any data.
 Fields are declared like this:

 ```c++
 /* declaration data */ Type IDENTIFIER [CURLY_OB [Getter|Setter]...
 CURLY_CB] [EQUALS Expression] SEMICOLON